the-vegetarian-vampire/Smart-Contract-Resources/README.md

  `genesis block`- the first block mined on a [blockchain](https://www.investopedia.com/terms/g/genesis-block.asp)

+ [Graph, The](https://www.youtube.com/watch?v=7gC7xJ_98r8) - Google for the blockchain; querying and indexing the blockchain

 `hashcash` - a proof-of-work system invented by Adam Back in 1997 as a way to prevent email spam [precursor to Bitcoin](https://nakamoto.com/hashcash/)

 `Hashed Timelock Contract` or (HTLC) reduces counterparty risk by creating a time-based escrow that requires a cryptographic passphrase for unlocking via [investopedia](https://www.investopedia.com/terms/h/hashed-timelock-contract.asp)